 This program exists to provide one-time support to CSSH faculty to help them develop proposals for external support or to develop projects in the global campus network.
 Therefore, a successful faculty member will generally not be re-funded for the same project from this initiative.

 Funding Timeline and Final Report

-Funding for the Fall cycle of RDI awards will begin no earlier than October 1, 2020 and all funds are expected to be used during the 12 month period.
-All awardees are expected to submit a final report within one year of project funding.
-This report should include a description of project activities and accomplishments, barriers faced and strategies to overcome them, any dissemination activities including papers or conference presentations, and finally a description of external funds applied for and notice of which have been received.
-This report should be no more than three pages long and should be sent to Associate Dean, Alisa Lincoln and for the Fall 2020 cycle will be due on October 30, 2021 .
+All awardees are expected to submit a final report within one year of receiving project funding.
+This report should include a description of project activities and accomplishments and of any new partnerships or collaborations.
+The final report should also describe any barriers faced and strategies to overcome them and any dissemination activities including papers or conference presentations.
+All reports must include a description of external funds applied for or proposals planned.
+This report must be sent to Associate Dean, Natasha Frost (firstname.lastname@example.org), by the due date specified in the award notification.

-Please address any questions about this initiative to Associate Dean Alisa Lincoln (Al.Lincoln@northeastern.edu).
+Please address any questions about this initiative to the Associate Director of Research Development, Kate Duggan (email@example.com).